frederickbyte/portfolio/content/blog/autonomous-vehicles/index.md

 category: 'tech'
 ---

-People become uncomfortable in the face of change.
-They are _especially_ uncomfortable with the idea of automation (robots/software replacing humans).
+Most people are uncomfortable with change.
+Some are _especially_ uncomfortable with the idea of automation (robots/software replacing humans).
 Despite the fact that machines and software continue to increase our standard of living, most people still do not trust machines to perform the work that humans currently do.
 Recent [surveys](https://saferoads.org/wp-content/uploads/2020/01/AV-Public-Opinion-Polls-7-22-19.pdf) show:

 - 64% of Americans would _not_ buy a self-driving car
 - 71% of U.S. drivers would be _afraid_ to ride in a fully self-driving vehicle

-Despite the incredible work by engineers and other scientists, companies such as Tesla, Google, and Waymo have been unable to convince a majority of the population of the immense benefits of self-driving vehicles.
+Despite the incredible work by engineers and other scientists, corporations have been unable to convince a majority of the population of the immense benefits of self-driving vehicles.
+Tesla, Google, and Waymo are among the leaders in self-driving technology; they spend lots of time and resources presenting their hardware and software to the public.
+Still, many Americans do not trust autonomous vehicles.

 To an extent, these fears are understandable.
 Watching a car cruise around the road with no driver is unsettling.
 What happens if a young child runs into the road?
 Can we trust software to swerve out of the way and not hit other pedestrians?
 What if the software contains a bug and my car drives off a bridge?

 Those are all valid concerns, but they are ones that have _already been solved_ by the self-driving community.
-Even in its infancy, autonomous vehicles have proven themselves to drive safer than the average human  - and they will only get safer and more efficient.
+Even in its infancy, autonomous vehicles (AVs) have proven themselves to drive safer than the average human  - and they will only get safer and more efficient.

 ![Credit: Waymo](./waymo.png)